MicrosoftDocs/fabric-docs/docs/data-factory/format-json.md

     - If this box is checked (default), the service writes decompressed files to `<specified file path>/<folder named as source compressed file>/`.
     - If this box is unchecked, the service writes decompressed files directly to `<specified file path>`.
 Make sure you don't have duplicated file names in different source zip files to avoid racing or unexpected behavior.

 - **Compression level**: The compression ratio.
-You can choose from **Optimal** or **Fastest**.
+You can choose from **Fastest** or **Optimal**.

+  - **Fastest**: The compression operation should complete as quickly as possible, even if the resulting file isn't optimally compressed.

   - **Optimal**: The compression operation should be optimally compressed, even if the operation takes a longer time to complete.
 For more information, go to the [Compression Level](/dotnet/api/system.io.compression.compressionlevel) article.

-  - **Fastest**: The compression operation should complete as quickly as possible, even if the resulting file isn't optimally compressed.

-- **Encoding**: Specify the encoding type used to read/write test files.
+- **Encoding**: Specify the encoding type used to read test files.
 Select one type from the drop-down list.
 The default value is **UTF-8**.

 ### JSON format as destination